 If you decide to rent a bicycle, there are hills so you’ll need to pedal hard to go up the hill on a bicycle.
 Bicycle rentals are around 50,000 IDR ($3.50 USD) per day.

 Where to Eat in Nusa Lembongan

 We were surprised at how delicious the food was on Nusa Lembongan.
 Here are some of the Nusa Lembongan restaurants that we visited.

 Note: The island makes an effort to reduce plastic waste and encourage visitors to use reusable water bottles.
-It’s an awesome eco-friendly intiative to see.
+It’s an awesome eco-friendly initiative to see.
 There are several refillable water bottle stops where you pay a nominal fee to refill your bottle with filtered water.
 We’ve listed some of the restaurants with this option below.

 - Maria Boemboe Bali Warung is located off of a quiet alleyway that serves Indonesian and Western food.
 Everything is made fresh to order so the food does take some time to prepare.
 We loved the fresh juice which had a combination of pineapple, lemon, and banana, mie goreng seafood, and the tempeh sweet soy sauce chili sauce.
 If you’re a tempeh fan, then you’ll enjoy the tempeh dish too.
 You can refill your water bottle here.

 - Warung Bambu is a great place if you want to have a meal with a beach setting.
 It’s located nearby the Mangroves area.
 We received a recommendation of the red snapper in a banana leaf and the flavors didn’t disappoint.
 Heads up that the flies also enjoy the smell of the fish so you can ask the restaurant if they have a candle to deter the flies.